 - Perform a practice session to gather feedback from others on:

-- Voice.
+- Voice

-- Word choices.
+- Word choices

-- Pace of class.
+- Pace of class

-- Activity instructions.
+- Activity instructions

-- Course material.
+- Course material

 - Review the course material.

 - Prepare technology and course material.

 - Develop a routine.

-- Focus on students and their needs, not your anxiety and concerns.
+- Focus on students and their needs, not own anxiety and concerns.